-Lake McConaughy makes an ideal vacation destination for families looking for cheap travel this summer.
+Lake McConaughy makes an ideal summer vacation destination for families looking for cheap travel.
 The recreation area rolls out everything from inexpensive campsites with full hook-ups to affordable cabins and condos with full kitchens.
-Or set up camp on the beach for just $10 and enjoy lake access and birdwatching just outside your front door.
+Or set up camp on the beach at basic campsites for $17 and primitive sites for just $12, and enjoy lake access and birdwatching just outside your front door.

 Lake Okoboji, Iowa

 - Cost to fly: $418